-These assumptions take into account the higher flexibility of road transport as well as the general suitability of the carrier for other goods on the return transport.
+These assumptions consider the higher flexibility of road transport as well as the general suitability of the carrier for other goods on the return transport.

 For railway transport of dedicated cargo average load factors and empty trip factors come from transport statistics of major railway companies /DB Schenker 2012, SNCF Geodis 2012/.